iv-org/documentation/docs/hide-instance-behind-proxy-server.md

   Later in the tutorial I'll explain you how to reduce the bandwidth consumption on the proxy server but this won't drastically reduce it by a lot.
   TL;DR: If you have "unlimited" bandwidth limit it's much better.
 - 1 CPU core.
+- The proxy server should be close to your existing server(s), for minimal latency overhead.

 ??? note "You can monitor the bandwidth usage of your servers using vnStat."